hokageCV/grudu-list/README.md

 Prerequisite
 - ruby 3.3.4

-Then go to backend directory:
+Go to backend directory:
 - `gem install bundler` to update bundler
 - `bundle install` to install gems
+- `rails db:migrate` to run all migrations
 - `rails server` to start the server

 ## Frontend